na-na-hi/renget/archive/v9e4t.md

 ...

 A ten-year-old memory resonates deep within the heart of a slumbering Bill.
 And as to why, he can't possibly fathom it at the moment.
-It had been a... while since he last remembered the event.
+It had been... quite a while since he last recalled the event.
 Whatever the reason, the fact that he was alert and cognizant meant that he would soon need to wake up and face the next college day on his own as always.

 Ever since Bill's departure from their home state, he rarely bothered to check up on what had become of his brother’s life.
 Hopefully his phone number still worked and he hadn't been mugged a second time.
-That way, they could find time to schedule yet another one of those one-sided, meandering video calls that Gill somehow seemed to enjoy having.
+If so, they could find time to schedule yet another one of those one-sided, meandering video calls that Gill somehow seemed to enjoy having.

 *"Maybe I'll stop being such a dickhead to him for once"*, Bill thinks silently.

 Not that he didn't *try* to open up to him whenever the situation called for it.
 But time had clearly been none too kind for both—in a tale as old as time, even a bond between siblings suffered from paths in life diverging and shared interests waning.
 Or at least that's what Bill told himself whenever an awkward silence reared its head during their conversations.

 All at once, more old memories dredge up and whirl about in Bill's head as he slowly comes to his senses.
 And as he notices a powerful scent of salt in the air, an unwelcome draft of wind brushes his being, making his heavy wet limbs recede close to his body and his bushy tail flicker in protest.